sachinio/redalert/README.md

 ### Architecture
 The system consists of a raspberry pi connected to a mesh of neo pixel strips via the use of XBee ZB modules.
 The raspberry pi runs a number of automated task such as build health, stock price, weather, etc. The report it generates can be accessed via the timeline that is hosted on its own apache service.

 Tasks also have access to external peripherals connected to the pi, such as the neo pixel strips, speakers & usb missile launchers.
+An example is the VSO task which uses the LED strips to notify the team of a build break.

 ### Setup
 Setting this up on a raspberry pi is simple, just copy and run setup.py as follows :-